d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/jupyter.md

 After that, you only need to run the `jupyter notebook` command to turn on the notedown plugin by default.

-### Running the Jupyter Notebook on a Remote Server
+### Running Jupyter Notebooks on a Remote Server

-Sometimes, you may want to run Jupyter Notebooks on a remote server and access it through a browser on your local computer.
+Sometimes, you may want to run Jupyter notebooks on a remote server and access it through a browser on your local computer.
 If Linux or MacOS is installed on your local machine (Windows can also support this function through third-party software such as PuTTY), you can use port forwarding:

 ```
 ssh myserver -L 8888:localhost:8888